Get

 Orange stray cat drooling with one hand scratch its chin

 Cats are much less likely to drool than dogs, which is why the phrase, “Cats rule, and dogs drool,” is so appropriate.
-In fact, some cats never drool in their lifetime.
+In fact, some cats have never been seen to drool in their lifetime.
 However, other cats might do so frequently.
 There are a few reasons why a cat will drool.
 Some are nothing to worry about, while others require the care of a veterinarian.
-Here are four reasons that cats drool and what to do about it.
+Here are six possible reasons that cats drool and what to do about it.

 divider 2 cats